 Antitrust law is really the law of competition.
-The term “antitrust” merely refers to the enormous “trusts” set up in the U.S. in the late 1800s by the infamous “robber baron” magnates.
-These trusts directly and indirectly controlled entire markets for petroleum production and transport, steel production, banking, railroad transport, and various related industries and services.
-These trusts imposed a stranglehold on competition in the different markets in which they operated and threatened to undermine the charter principles of free-market economics.
-If unchecked, they would have resulted in a society living at the mercy of a handful of monopolies and oligopolies that completely dominated all the key sectors of the economy.
-By their immense concentration of monopoly power and market power, they would have been able to raise prices (which inevitably limits output), impose other restrictions of output, and exclude competitors with impunity.
-The “antitrust laws” were enacted to redress this evil and to establish the law of competition in the United States.
+The term “antitrust” merely refers to the enormous trusts (industrial conglomerates) set up in the U.S. in the late 1800s by the infamous robber-baron magnates.
+These trusts directly and indirectly controlled entire markets for petroleum, steel, railroad transport, banking and finance, and various related industries and services.
+The great robber-baron trusts imposed a stranglehold on competition in the different markets in which they operated and threatened to undermine the charter principles of free-market economics.
+If unchecked, they would have led to a society overly dominated by monopolies and oligopolies in most if not nearly all of our key markets and many others too.

 This is a very curious brand of law, one that arguably fails the first test of all laws: is it generally understood to forbid certain conduct in advance of the fact, or is its application unpredictable, unknowable, seemingly arbitrary, and therefore disruptive?